 My experiences with different boats on 3-9 month Expeditions !

-For a short trip you can use just about any boat !
+For a short trip you can use almost any boat!

-It's clear that I have completely different demands on the workmanship and quality of the materials used than a leisure paddler who only uses his boat for a few days or weeks a year.
-I can't purchase spare parts on the way when I'm somewhere in the bush ...
+I use my boats / kayaks for many month on a trip, not just a few weeks!
+It's obvious that I have completely different demands on the workmanship and quality of the materials used than a recreational paddler who only uses his boat a few days or weeks a year.
+I can't buy spare parts on the way if I'm out in the bush!

 Which boat?

-For folding boats I can only recommend two boats with a clear conscience for long expeditions:
+For long expeditions I can only recommend two boats with a clear conscience:

-Both, however, only as used boats, because NEW they are unfortunately absolutely overpriced and not worth the money!
+But only as used boats, because NEW they are absolutely overpriced and not worth the money!

-Whereby I consider the Feathercraft K2 to be the best folding boat for expeditions !
+I think the Feathercraft K2 is the best folding kayak for expeditions !

-Many manufacturers now use TPU (Thermoplastic Polyurethane), simply to save costs, it is always said you save weight, but that is not the real reason ....
+Many manufacturers now use TPU (Thermoplastic Polyurethane), simply to save costs, they always say you save weight, but that is not the real reason ...

-TPU is very bad to repair on the way!
+TPU is very hard to repair on the way!

-I would only use Hypalon or the good old PVC in reasonable material thickness !
+I would only use Hypalon or good old PVC in a reasonable thickness!

-I have not used canoes for a long time, because a folding boat is superior to a canoe in all respects!
-Exception are the big load canoes, which are driven however with an engine!
+I have not used canoes for a long time, because a folding boat is superior to a canoe in every way!

 Klepper Aerius 1 Expedition

-The 1 Klepper is not a bad boat but unfortunately has considerable quality deficiencies in the used material and it is too small for tours over 2 months.
-If you are a masochist then you can also use it for more than 2 months...
+The 1 Klepper is not a bad boat, but unfortunately the quality of the materials used is very poor and it is too small for trips of more than 2 months.

 It's a boat for short trips.
-Long expeditions, for months I wouldn't do it again, it's just a too cramped but there are always some masochists who like it!
+I wouldn't do it again for long expeditions, it's just too cramped, but there are always some masochists who like it!

-The quality of the Hypalon really disappointed me, the keel strips came loose and the Hypalon was after 3500Km on the Yukon covered with quirks and scratches !
+I was really disappointed with the quality of the hypalon, the keel strips came loose and after 3500km on the Yukon the hypalon was covered in scuffs and scratches!

-The boat goes through the waves like a submarine, unfortunately nothing has ever changed because Klepper is much too arrogant to correct her own mistakes ...
+The boat goes through the waves like a submarine, unfortunately nothing has ever changed because Klepper are far too arrogant to correct their own mistakes...

 My conclusion: